We use cookies to capture data to enhance your experience on our website.

 Your options include:

-• Conducting a Health Cover Check, where you and a consultant analyse your life stages, healthcare needs and the appropriate policy options available.
+• Conducting a Right Cover Check, where you and a consultant analyse your life stages, healthcare needs and the appropriate policy options available.

-• Paying the full year in advance, effectively locking in your rate by 31 March for a further 12-months.
+• Paying the full year in advance, effectively locking in your 2024 rate for a further 12-months.

-Australian Unity is proud of its history of providing affordable health insurance to our members.
-With our over 180-year commitment to the wellbeing of Australians to continue into the future.
+Australian Unity is proud of its commitment to the wellbeing of Australians—over 180 years—and this history of providing affordable health insurance to members will continue into the future.

 “We are committed to working closely with our members to address any concerns they may have, so it’s important for our members to reach out to our dedicated customer service representatives if they have cost of living pressures, or if they have any questions regarding a change to their premium.”